wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 - I’ve changed the settings so I fail any test if my accuracy goes below 98%.
 It’s quite hard.
 I can only afford one mistake.
 I am going to focus on accuracy and let the speed come later
 - I need to be careful, because bad habits form when I’m not practicing.
 So need to be extra mindful to retain accuracy when I’m typing emails or slack
 - I can get up to 55 wpm on shorter typing tests
-- The weirdest thing is getting used to the punctuation being in the places where qwerty used to have letters.
+- The weirdest thing is getting used to the punctuation being in the places where Qwerty used to have letters.
 - After doing the speed test I’m sitting at around 48wpm.
 Not a lot of improvement since last week!
 I think I will go back to do some muscle memory exercises.

 **Week 5**

 - Went back to the basics.
 Started practicing the home row a lot to get good muscle memory.
-Trying to get good muscle memory to stop making repeated mistakes when typing faster https://learn.dvorak.nl/?lang=en&lesson=2
+Trying to get good muscle memory to stop making repeated mistakes when typing faster https://learn.Dvorak.nl/?lang=en&lesson=2
 - I can get up to 70wpm on short sentences (i.e 10 words).
 It gets harder when you try 50+ words with at least 98% accuracy.
 - I feel like I’m making snow progress.
 Speed does not get a lot faster, but I feel like I can type longer tests without making many mistakes.
 I can type about 53 to 60wpm for 50 words with over 98% accuracy (thats about a maximum of 2 mistakes)
 - I can do about 53 WPM on the typing test with 96% accuracy.
 49% at the 3 minute test
-- I should have never started learining dvorak.
+- I should have never started learining Dvorak.
 I was expecting to be a lot faster sooner so I think my expectations were to high.
 AAAAGGGHHHRR
 - I’ve started using https://www.keybr.com/ which is a website that tracks your mistakes and gets you to practice on words that you find hard.
 Hopefully it pays off because I feel like I’ve plateaued at 49-60wpm
 - started feeling pain in my left wrist for the first time today.
 It started when I was heavily practicing typing ‘qu’ words
 - The goal of achieving 100wpm seems impossible now